 Dogs can have bad days.
 Or your pup may just not be ready for his first big camping trip.
 But you can’t know unless you try!
 So start out by planning short stays.
 And be ready to leave if things aren’t working out.

-This is meant to be fun.
-So if you and you’re dog aren’t enjoying it, don’t suffer through – just try again another day.
+Remember, this is meant to be fun.
+So if you and your dog aren’t enjoying it, don’t suffer through.
+Just try again another day.

 Following camping etiquette with your pets takes a bit of effort.
 But you’ll leave behind a great impression of all pet travelers as considerate, responsible guests.
 Thank you for doing your part to ensure that we all have opportunities to camp with our pets in the future!